arianvp/kpop.sh/README.md

 Since 15 july 2020, Twitter has blocked people of posting content that looks like hashes, to limit the fallout of the [2020 Twitter bitcoin scam](https://en.wikipedia.org/wiki/2020_Twitter_bitcoin_scam), making the platform demonstrably unreliable for these purposes.
+This inspired us to come up with a more reliably secure way to solve this problem.

 Ironically, Bitcoin is a rather useful piece of technology in this regard.
 People can put arbitrary data in blocks, that once mined are immutable.
 This